SolaceProducts/spring-cloud-stream-binder-solace/README.md

 The Solace implementation of the Spring Cloud Stream Binder maps the following concepts from Spring to Solace:

-* Destinations to topic subscriptions
+* Destinations to topic subscriptions (Source apps always send messages to a topic)
 * Consumer groups to durable queues
-* Anonymous consumer groups to temporary queues
+* Anonymous consumer groups to temporary queues (When no group is specified; used for SCS Publish-Subscribe Model)

 And internally, each consumer group queue is subscribed to at least their destination topic.
 So a typical message flow would then appear as follows: